 If we are going to change the culture of obesity in our society, we need to first acknowledge it for the dire epidemic that it is with serious health consequences and costs.
 Then we must turn to serious policy, systems, and environmental interventions that remove barriers to healthy eating and physical activity and promote healthy decision making in homes, schools, communities and the nation.

-Nancy Trout, MD, MPH is a primary care pediatrician and co-director of Kohl’s Start Childhood Off Right, which is a childhood obesity prevention initiative of Connecticut Children’s Office for Community Child Health.
+Nancy Trout, MD, MPH is a primary care pediatrician at Connecticut Children’s and co-director of Start Childhood Off Right, which is a childhood obesity prevention initiative of Connecticut Children’s Office for Community Child Health.

 To sign up to receive E-Updates from Connecticut Children’s Office for Community Child Health, click here.